git-theresa/GenerateRM/README.md

      Node.Js, JavaScript, jQuery, GIT, GitHub, CSS, APIs, Command- Line

     ##  **Usage**
-    1. A user must first open their terminal in the correct directory.
-The user will then install all dependencies within the given JSON Package.
+    User must first install all dependencies given within the JSON Package.
+User will then answer a series of prompts.
+All answers must have correct spelling and/or puncutation.
+If an error is not returned and prompts answered are successful, user will then "git push" to their repository.

     ###  **Contributors**
     @git-theresa